This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Therefore, we refuse to be overcome or defeated by you.
 You may be stronger, but we will endure until the end because our Deliverer is coming.
 I assert right now that I will no longer allow you to cause me to live in fear.
 Fear for myself or my family.
-I’m trusting the God who is all those things I mentioned and infinitely more.
-He has a plan that’s going to rock you because what’s funny is that you get to play a part in that plan and see just how good He is.
+We trust the God who is all those things I mentioned and infinitely more.
+His plan will rock you because what’s funny is that you get to play a part in that plan and see just how good He is.

-Oh yes, Cancer, you play your little game, but in the end, it’s all good.
+Oh yes, Cancer, you play your little game, but in the end, we know who wins.

 Very Thoughtfully Yours,

 ~In honor of my sister and Aunt Annie, and in loving memory of Mama, Aunt Julie, and Uncle Robert.~